-Let’s talk about how to get clear skin… because the struggle is real!
-I’ve had my own issues with teen acne and then adult acne — it seemed like I couldn’t escape it!
-Yet once I tweaked a few things in my life, it made such a difference (as you can see in the photos below).
-If you have sensitive skin, eczema, acne or psoriasis, I hope you read on to learn what the clear skin diet is all about.
+I’ve had my own issues with teen acne and adult acne.
+It seemed like I couldn’t escape it!
+Once I tweaked a few things in my life, it made such a difference (as you can see in the photos below).

 Clean eating brings clear skin with Simple Green Smoothies

-Erin’s Journey to Clear Skin
+A Journey to Clear Skin

-Clear Skin Diet: Where to Start?
+Healthy Skin: Where to Start?

-I agreed to try Seasonal Cleanse, when Jen was asking friends to test it out and share feedback.
+I agreed to try seasonal cleanse when Jen was asking friends to test it out and share feedback.
 For 21 days, I ate a TON of plants, drank a bunch of water and avoided these food groups entirely:

 • dairy